-High mobility (cement slurry) grouting, also known as cement or rock grouting, is normally done in fissured rock to reduce the flow of water along the joints and discontinuities in the rock.
+High mobility (cement slurry) grouting, or cement or rock grouting, is usually done in fissured rock to reduce water flow along the joints and discontinuities in the rock.
 Occasionally, cement grouts are injected into the void space within coarse granular soils.

 High mobility cement slurry grouting technique illustration